mcanigueral/flextools-course-part2/README.md

-# Introduction
+# Flextools course - custom data sets

 This RMarkdown document aims to be a tutorial to use the `flextools` package.
+In this second part of the course we will use custom data sets to do all the exercises, instead of the example data sets that were provided in the introduction course.

 First, install the latest development version of `evsim`, `flextools` and  `dutils`:

 ```
 # install.packages("remotes")